ndownes22/ndownes22/README.md

 - 👋 Hi, I’m @ndownes22
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Electrical Engineering
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: nathanieljdownes@gmail.com

 <!---